Croydon/vertical-tabs-reloaded/README.md

  * Readable, maintainable and robust code.

+## Support

+Only the latest Firefox version is fully supported.
+Compatibility with the latest [ESR version](https://www.mozilla.org/en-US/firefox/organizations/faq/) will not get broken on purpose, but it might be necessary to do so sometimes.
+Pull requests fixing compatibility with the latest ESR version have a good chance to get accepted.
+Pull requests concerning other versions as the latest Firefox version or the latest Firefox ESR version will not be accepted.

 ## License and Credits

 This project is licensed under the terms of the [Mozilla Public License Version 2.0](LICENSE.md).